 Direction 22 relates to building socially inclusive and healthy communities and states that "the design and location of recreation facilities, sporting infrastructure, parks and public buildings should encourage people to be physically active where they work and in their neighbourhoods".
 Two key actions of the Regional Plan in relation to this direction are to "integrate walking and cycling networks into the design of new communities to encourage physical activity" and to "promote energy efficiency in new development proposals".
-The design of new development at Mackay Park will promote physical activity and be energy efficient.
+The design of new communities to encourage physical activity and to "promote energy efficient.